 This became Carey's first chart-topper in Japan, where it sold over a million units.

-Justin Bieber recorded a cover of this song for his 2011 Under the Mistletoe album.
+Justin Bieber recorded a cover for his 2011 Under the Mistletoe album.
 He originally cut the song in a lower range, before Carey suggested that they record it as a duet, with the Canadian teen star reverting his vocals to her original key.
 However, Bieber's voice broke just before he hit the studio, which made it the hardest track on the album for him to record.
 "Yes, that was high," the Biebster told Billboard magazine.
 "But I grinded it out and we got it down."

 The video for this duet shows Mariah in a skimpy Santa outfit showing off how well she recovered her form after having twins.
-The clip, chock full of product placement, shows Beiber and Carey in a department store setting, although most of the shots have them appearing separately.
+The clip, chock full of product placement, shows Bieber and Carey in a department store setting, although most of the shots have them appearing separately.
 Carey is very particular about how she appears on screen, and if you look carefully, you'll see that her shots have a different video treatment than Bieber's.
 Mariah prefers a look created by shooting at double speed and then slowing it down in post production, generating a nice film effect.
 This means she has to sing at double speed, and also might explain why in the shots at the end, we don't see Justin doing any "singing."

 A cover by child star Olivia Olsen was used at the climax of the 2003 holiday feel-good film Love Actually.
+The film's director, Richard Curtis, told Entertainment Weekly: "I was obsessed with that song.
+Whenever I was stuck with the movie, I played that song."

 The Merry Christmas album sold 3 million copies by the end of 1994, and another million by the end of 1996, in large part because you had to buy it to get the song.
 It was certified at 5 million in 2003, the same year the song was first sold as a digital single.
 This makes it one of the best-selling Christmas albums ever released, and along with offerings by Celine Dion and Barbra Streisand that have also cleared 5 million, one of the biggest by a female artist.
 The top-selling Christmas album of all time is Elvis' Christmas Album, with over 10 million.